 About the Residency:

 The City Books Writer’s Residency offers flexible access to a comfortable, creative space within Pittsburgh’s oldest bookstore for adult writers to develop new writing or to advance existing work-in-progress.
 The opportunity allows writers to pursue individual writing goals or projects without the expectation of a page count or publication.
 The CBWR is intended for local/regional writers within driving distance of the bookstore.
-A small stipend is a possibility but by no means guaranteed; therefore applicants are encouraged to secure funding from 3rd party sources for transportation, family/childcare, meals, etc.
+A small stipend is a possibility but by no means guaranteed; therefore applicants are encouraged to secure funding from 3rd party sources for transportation, family/childcare, meals, etc., if necessary.

 About City Books:

-A community-oriented, independent bookstore located in the Allegheny West neighborhood of the Northside, City Books serves greater Pittsburgh, as well as the tri-state and neighboring Appalachian region.
+A community-oriented, independent bookstore located in the Allegheny West neighborhood of the Northside, City Books serves greater Pittsburgh, as well as the tri-state and neighboring Appalachian/Rust Belt regions.
 Our mission is to promote artistic and written expression in relation to experience and narrative; to foster dialogue among artists, writers and audiences across race, gender, sexual orientation, geographic, and socio-economic boundaries; and to reinforce the vital bond between literature and art as part of the region’s cultural heritage.

 40% Discount on books and merchandise during the Residency

 A City Books Reader’s Journal

 Curate a virtual Resident’s Choice book shelf, and an in-store shelf, if desired

 Minimum of 3-5 hours per week in store during regular business hours (Wed-Sun 11-5)